Today's fastest growing SaaS companies all have one thing in common.

 Easily import your data from all sources

-Building BI reports is a great idea in practice.
+Building reports is a great idea in practice.
 But many companies quickly sour on the idea when the tool they’ve selected makes it really difficult to import data sources.

 With Klipfolio, that’s not a problem.